 As we manage the ongoing disruptions to global supply chains caused by COVID-19, we recognise that strong due diligence regarding human rights and other business integrity issues are more important than ever.
 We are committed to continually improving our approach to reduce slavery-related risks in all our operations and supply chain in accordance with the Australian Modern Slavery Act 2018 (Cth).

-Endeavour Energy's Board has reviewed and approved FY22 Modern Slavery statement and report.
+Endeavour Energy's Board has reviewed and approved our fourth Modern Slavery statement and report for FY23 period.